When Do Babies Roll Over? How to Encourage It

 • Make sure not to leave your baby unattended during tummy time, and don't let them play with any small toys or objects as these can be a choking hazard.

-As your baby works on these exciting new skills, keep a close watch on them, especially when you have them on a high surface like a changing table, bed, or sofa.
-It's safest to always keep a hand on them to prevent them from rolling over and onto the floor.
+As your baby develops new skills, keep a close eye on them, especially on high surfaces like changing tables, beds, or sofas.
+Always keep a hand on them to prevent falls.

-What to Do If Your Baby Isn’t Rolling Over
+What to Do If Your Baby Isn’t Rolling Over: Warning Signs & Next Steps

 Your baby's healthcare provider will be tracking your baby's growth and development.
-If you're concerned your baby hasn't rolled over, if you’re wondering can your baby roll over too early, if you think your baby has stopped rolling over, or if you have any other concerns about your baby’s development, ask your provider at your next appointment.
+If you're concerned your baby hasn't rolled over, you think your baby has stopped rolling over, or you have any other concerns about your baby’s development, ask your provider at your next appointment.

 The Bottom Line

-Giving your babydaily, supervised tummy time is a great way to help build the strength and coordination needed for rolling over, sitting up, crawling, and eventually walking.
+Giving your baby daily, supervised tummy time while awake is a great way to help build the strength and coordination needed for rolling over, sitting up, crawling, and eventually walking.

 When exactly your baby will first roll over isn’t certain, but what is certain is that you’re sure to be going through a lot of diapers around this time.
-To earn cash for all your Pampers diapers and wipes purchases, download the Pampers Club app today!
+To earn Pampers cash for your Pampers diapers purchased, download the Pampers Rewards app today!

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.